cosanlab/nltools/docs/api.rst

     from nltools.prefs import MNI_Template, resolve_mni_path
     from nltools.data import Brain_Data

+    # Update the resolution globally
     MNI_Template['resolution'] = '3mm'

+    # This works too:
+    MNI_Template.resolution = 3

     # my_brain will be resampled to 3mm and future operation will be in 3mm space
     brain = Brain_Data('my_brain.nii.gz')